-2020 On-Demand --- Cyber Intelligence Tradecraft - Certified Threat Intelligence Analyst - Starting whenever you wish
+On-Demand --- Intermediate Cyber Intelligence Tradecraft - Certified Threat Intelligence Analyst - Starting whenever you wish

-Registration starts runs periodically as defined on the main Cyber Intelligence Training Center registration page.
+Registration runs as on-demand, defined on the main Cyber Intelligence Training Center registration page.

 The online courses are instructor video and audio recorded with periodic direct interaction with the instructor via online web meetings.
 The instructor will have standard office time for question and answer as well as regular access via class email and other messaging options.
 The target course length is 10 weeks.